florentcigolotti/dotfiles/README.md

 # Description

-This repository contains my personnal dotfiles.
+This repository contains my personal dotfiles.
 Feel free to dig into :)

 # Install